 Regulated Design Record

 Projec Project Address:

-Projec Project Title:
+Project Title:

 Consent No: Body Corporate Reg No:

-Drawi Drawing Title: Drawing No:
+Drawi ng Title: Drawing g No:

 Rev Date dd.mm.yy Description DP Full Name Reg No

-Form cell title Description of information required Project address: The address of the project for the designed building works.
+Project address: The address of the project for the designed building works.
 Project Title: The project name.
 Consent No The Construction Certificate or Complying Development number.
 If there is no CC or CDC (ie Crown building work, the Development Application).
 Will need to be prefixed with either DA or CC or CDC.
-Body Corp Reg If the design has been prepared and declared on behalf of a registered body Drawing Title Must correspond with the drawing title referenced in the Design Compliance Declaration.
+Body Corp Reg No If the design has been prepared and declared on behalf of a registered body corporate design practitioner, the registration number of the body corporate.
+Drawing Title Must correspond with the drawing title referenced in the Design Compliance Declaration.
 The drawing title must remain the same for variations of the same drawing.
 If the design is not a drawing, the Report name.
 Drawing No Must be a unique number to identify it from other regulated designs by the Design Practitioner for the building.
 Must correspond with the drawing number referenced in the Design Compliance Declaration.
 Rev. The version of the design.
 The original will be 1 or A. The first variation will be 2 or B, which may be regulated or non-regulated.
 If the variation affects a building element or a performance solution then the variation is regulated.
 Details of the variation will be shown in the cells and details of the previous versions of the design will be shown in the cells above.
-If the variation does not affect a building element or a performance solution then the variation does not affect a building element or a performance solution then the variation does not affect a building element or a performance solution then the variation is non-regulated.
+If the variation does not affect a building element or a performance solution then the variation does not affect a building element or a performance solution then the variation is non-regulated.
 To show this is a non-regulated variation, you will need to cover the regulated title block with a 'non-regulated issue' stamp, a watermark or simply delete the title block.
 When the rows are full, information from the earliest design will need to be removed.
 Date This date should be the same as the corresponding Design Compliance Declaration for the design.
 The date must be completed in the dd.mm.yy format.
 Description Description of the design/variation.
 DP Full Name This is the name of the individual design practitioner who has prepared the design and must be the same individual who made the declaration for the design (including where the declaration has been made on behalf of a body corporate) Reg No The registration number of the individual design practitioner referred to in the previous cell.